spiralgenetics/biograph/README.md

 # BioGraph

 This is the codebase for the BioGraph genomic analysis platform.
-It is free for academic use.
+It is released under the BSD 2-clause license.
 See the LICENSE file for details.

 # Quick start